ramen-to-go/more-o-copper/README.md

 ## Story

 I found that copper kept piling up in my inventory while mining, so I thought to myself, what could I do to fix that?
 Thats how I ended up creating this mod.
-I also use it to get started with Quilt, since I haven't done anything in regards to modding for a long time.
+I also use it to get started with Fabric and Quilt, since I haven't done anything in regards to modding for a long time.

 ## License